mikkokallio/networkdemo-iac/README.md

 ## Bugs

-* The deployment fails with the error The zone 'networkdemo.com' does not exist in resource group 'rg-networkdemo' of subscription 'xyz', but running the deployment again solves the issue.
 * Firewall deployment isn't idempotent.
 Attempting to run the deployment again results in an error.
 * VM insights doesn't work properly.